hridigital/british-army-officers-public/readme.txt

 # 6    Manually Rejected	84
 # 7    Better Link Found	3,014
 .read sql/sheet-99-extend-undo.sql
-.read sql/sheet-99-extend-count.sql # Preview the number of records which you will be inserting into row as new sheet-99 entries.
+.read sql/sheet-99-extend-count.sql # Preview the number of records which we will be inserting into row as new sheet-99 entries.
 # Should be 33,146
-.read sql/sheet-99-extend.sql # Avoiding introducing duplicates to sheet-99 depends on good internal stage one linking.
+.read sql/sheet-99-extend.sql # Avoiding introducing duplicates to sheet-99 depends on good stage one linking.
 # Total rows should be 1,166,001
 .quit

+# Link Category B sheets to sheet 99.
 make sheet-link-internal-stage-two-all

 sqlite3 british-army-officers.db